dse/cheat-sheets/email-address-regexp.md

 https://github.com/dse/cheat-sheets/blob/master/email-address-regexp.md

-The following regular expression, [per by the WHATWG HTML specification][standard], is used by all modern web browsers to determine whether what you've typed in is a valid email address.
+The following regular expression, [from the WHATWG HTML specification][standard], is used by all modern web browsers to determine whether what you've typed in is a valid email address.